Civil War Turning Point

 enjoyed a tremendous material advantage.
 Both sides also resorted to

-conscription, even though it met some resistance (see draft riots ).
+conscription, even though it met some resistance.

 Under Stanton, successor to Simon Cameron , the overall administration of the